-Delaware law requires businesses that have employees to provide workers’ compensation insurance.
+Delaware law requires businesses that have one or more employees to provide workers’ compensation insurance.
 However, there are some exceptions.

 Every business that has employees must have workers’ compensation insurance to operate in Delaware.

 This requirement covers corporate officers as well as employees.
 However, up to eight corporate officers can opt out of workers’ comp coverage at any one company.

 In most cases, Delaware business owners do not have to be included in their company’s workers’ comp insurance plan.
 Sole proprietors and partners are not required to carry this coverage.